 My sister loves fruit and being healthy, and then she's like, come on, let's make a fruit salad, let's make a smoothie, and let's go somewhere.
-(S1 girl, School one, 15 February 2019, FG Interview)

 Another common responses from the pupils to the question who helps them to be healthy was their sports coaches outside of school.
 Some pupils gave the reasons for this.
 One pupil from Lisa's class said: